buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/PropertySets/Pset_DoorCommon.md

 # Pset_DoorCommon

-Properties common to the definition of all occurrences of IfcDoor.
+Properties common to the definition of all occurrences of IfcDoor.<!-- end of definition -->

 ## Comments